Everybody sweats. It’s an important part of your body’s cooling system and it keeps you from overheating.

 Most of the time, sweating serves its purpose rather quickly.
 We cool down, stop sweating, and give it no further thought.

 Persistent sweating can be a problem.
-In fact, research shows that excessive sweating can affect all aspects of your life.
+In fact,

 Let’s look at some of the reasons you may sweat so easily and what kinds of treatment options are available.